Pennsylvania License Plates

 Used mainly for heavy construction equipment that doesn't fall in the "Truck" category.
 Original series was SME-123A.

-Debuted in July 2022 on new PSP vehicles.
-Older vehicles can still use generic white/blue Official Use plates.
+Debuted on new police vehicles in July 2022.
+Older vehicles still used generic white/blue Official Use plates.

 Richard Than - Jan 21 ’25